albertymq/evaluate-article-NLP/README.md

 # evaluate-article-NLP

-since running out of time, so just made small changes in Scss file to show some styling

 Added OnBlur funciont: When you leave the input field, a function is triggered which transforms the input text to Lower case.

 1. type in the Text: "Although I'm very happy to learn Udacity, I don't like that hard homeworks."